evo42/mc-server/readme.md

 # Minecraft Server Setup

-This setup provides two Minecraft servers (mc-ilias and mc-niilo) running in Docker containers with the latest Minecraft version (1.21.10) and an admin UI for management.
+This setup provides Minecraft servers (mc-xyz) running in Docker containers with the latest Minecraft version (1.21.10) and an admin UI for management.

 ## Components